-If at all possible having the files registered to a common data point is recommended.
-Some files come in with the layers at a different datum alignment (like a target) so then manual alignment of the layers is necessary.
-We can do this but again we like to avoid errors and things that take additional time.
+When possible, having the Gerber files registered to a common data point is recommended.
+Some files come in with the layers at a different datum alignment (like a target) which then requires manual alignment of the layers.
+This can be done, but is an instance which requires additional engineering time and leaves room for error.

-Often plane layers or layers with shield areas come in filled with 1 mil or 2 mil vectors.
-This causes the file to be quite large in size and requires us to try and contourize the data.
-When you panelize this type of data the files often become too large for our plotter to digest.
-It is better for areas to be filled using “raster” or “contour” data.
+Often plane layers or layers with shield areas are provided to us filled with 1 mil or 2 mil vectors.
+This causes the Gerber file to be quite large in size and requires a process to “contourize” the data.
+When we panelize this type of data, the files often become too large for the plotter (equipment) to digest.
+It is recommended that for areas to be filled, use “raster” or “contour” data.

-Some design software uses composite layers to create one layer.
-For example a plane layer with embedded traces will use three layers just to create one layer.
-First you have the plane layer, then the clearance layer, then the trace layer.
+Some PCB design software uses composite layers to create one layer.
+For example, a plane layer with embedded traces will use three layers just to create one layer; first, you have the plane layer, then the clearance layer, then the trace layer.
 Some layers are positive images while others are negative images.
-This should all be combined then output as a single Gerber layer.
+Layers similar to this, should all be combined then output as a single Gerber layer.

-Some design software creates surface mount pads with vectorized data, meaning the pad is composed of many small vectors arranged in such a manner s to create a surface mount pad.
-We then have to go and substitute all these pads out to create one flash pad.
-This not only reduces the amount of data, also helps in the editing of such files.
+Some PCB design software creates surface mount pads with vectorized data, meaning the pad is composed of many small vectors arranged in such a manner as to create a surface mount pad.
+This requires the CAM operator to substitute all the surface mount pads to create one flash pad.
+This not only reduces the amount of data, but also helps in the editing of such files.
 Better to use flash pads if you can.